shekilrahman/mazeGenerator/README.md

 This project is a simple maze generator implemented using the recursive backtracking algorithm.
 The maze is visualized using the `p5.js` library.
 The project includes an HTML file for setting up the canvas and a JavaScript file for the logic of the maze generation.

+## Demo

+Check out the live demo of the maze generator at [this link](https://shekilrahman.github.io/mazeGenerator/).
+The demo showcases the maze generation process and allows you to see the algorithm in action.

 ## Technologies Used

 - **HTML**: Used for setting up the structure of the web page.